surajp/sheettoform/README.md

 - Checkbox
 - Multiple
 - Text
+- Title
+- Description

 ## Note
 Multiple and Checkbox type expect values for one or more Choice columns.
 Non-compliant rows will be ignored.
+Choice columns are ignored for all other types.
+For title and description, latter rows will override any former rows.